syvsto/booster2024_wasm_components/readme.md

 # WASM Components: Bringing down the tower of Babel

 Welcome to the code repository for the Booster workshop on WebAssembly Components.
-This repository contains the tasks to solve, solutions to the tasks (if you want to cheat), as well as setup instructions, links, and scripts.
+This repository contains the tasks to solve as well as setup instructions, links, and scripts.

 ---